EdJoPaTo/telegraf-inline-menu/README.md

 If the callback data ends with a `/` it will show the corresponding menu.
 If it does not end with a `/` it is an interaction to be executed.

-You can use a Telegraf middleware in order to see which callback data is used when you hit a button:
+You can use a middleware in order to see which callback data is used when you hit a button:

 ```ts
 bot.use((ctx, next) => {